Virus Dynamics with Behavioral Responses: Payoff Structure

 \subsection{Forward-Looking Agents}

 Our analysis until now has assumed all levels of activity are chosen myopically.
 We now show that the basic logic behind our results extends to forward-looking agents.

 We assume all individuals have discount rate $r>0$.
-To maintain consistency between the myopic model and the limit case $r=\infty$, we assume that an individual pays infection cost $C$ upon transitioning from the susceptible state to the infected state.
+As in the myopic case, an individual pays infection cost $C$ upon transitioning from the susceptible state to the infected state.
+We choose this timing to maintain consistency between the myopic model and the limit case $r=\infty$ and to obtain clean statements of results, but would obtain similar results under the (likely more realistic) alternate assumption that the infection cost is incurred after infection.

 The continuation payoff at time $t_0$ for an individual $i$ choosing activity levels $q_i(t)$ who becomes infected at time $t_1 \geq t_0$ is

 while the continuation payoff at time $t_0$ for an individual $i$ choosing activity levels $q_i(t)$ who does not become infected at any time $t_1 \geq t_0$ is